-There's so much to giving a presentation and feeling anxious even when recording a presentation is natural.
+There's so much to giving a presentation on Zoom and feeling anxious even when recording a presentation is natural.
 In fact a little bit of anxiety isn't necessarily a bad thing.
 It can push you to do a better job.

 As part of your preparation it's a good idea to use keyboard shortcuts.
 However, when you press a keyboard shortcut in Zoom you hear a "Blinng" or similar noise.
 I'm using Windows 10 and I get that noise everytime.
 Or I should say that I "Got" that noise everytime.
 Now it's sorted.

 I first noticed the problem when I was trying to mute my microphone by using a keyboard shortcut.
 I pressed Alt & A and the computer made a load bling noise.
 Trouble was that my microphone was on and everyone could hear.
 It didn't sound too professional and it was rather embarrassing for my as an IT trainer.

 You can overcome this problem by setting any shortcut you want to use regularly as a Global Keyboard shortcut.
 This way you won't hear that annoying "BLLIIINNGG" noise, or whatever noise your PC wants to play.